 We often confuse goals with intentions, yet they are very different.
 Goals are future-oriented and are based on what we want, believe we need, or what we feel is lacking in our life.
 Intentions are present-oriented and are based on knowing what we deeply value.
 They are meaningful guidelines for how we want to live each day.

 We can set goals to acquire or achieve material possessions, status, security, comfort, or pleasurable experiences, but intentions run much deeper.
-They are more expansive than goals because they consider a larger perspective of our life: who we are, how we contribute, as well as who we will be as a result of living our intentions.
+They are more expansive than goals because they consider a larger perspective: who we are, how we contribute, as well as who we will be as a result of living our intentions.

 Intentions are the embodiment of our values – they are how we put our values into action each day.
 They are the expression of what matters most to us, and a commitment to how, in each moment, we will live.

 Living with clear intention is an everyday practice that relies upon an awareness of the present moment.
 It is the practice of remembering how we want to be, while we are in the midst of living our life.

 Living with clear intention requires that we ask ourselves two questions as we move through the activities of our day:

 Am I being true to my deepest desire?

 Am I staying aligned with my deepest values?

 The reason why many of us find it difficult to manifest what we most desire, is because we often have unclear or conflicting intentions.
 We may want to feel safe and secure, yet at the same time we want to be open to whatever life brings.
 We may feel ready to transform our lives, but at the first sign of discomfort, we realize it is not what we really want.